List of Sri Lanka Twenty20 International cricket records: Batting records

-Most career runs.
+Most career runs

 A run is the basic means of scoring in cricket.
 A run is scored when the batsman hits the ball with his bat and with his partner runs the length of 22 yards of the pitch.

-India's Virat Kohli has scored the most runs in T20Is with 4,008.
-Second is Rohit Sharma of India with 3,853 ahead of Martin Guptil from India in third with 3,531.
-Tillakaratne Dilshan is the leading Sri Lankan batsmen on this list.
+India's Rohit Sharma has scored the most runs in T20Is with 4,231.
+Second is Babar Azam of Pakistan with 4,223 ahead of Virat Kohli from India in third with 4,188.
+Kusal Perera is the leading Sri Lankan batsmen on this list.